rwblokzijl/Msc-thesis-EuroToken/thesis.md

 for a CBDC in-line with the ideals on which Europe is founded is required sooner rather than later.

-## The need for a future proof currency
+## The need for a future-proof currency

 The world is moving online, and commerce is moving with it.
 E-commerce as a percentage of worldwide GCP has more than tripled in the last decade